mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 One page on the limitations on the product (9.5.6)

+"Define usability and quality in use requirements and objectives for the system that can include measurable effectiveness, efficiency, satisfaction criteria and avoidance of harm that could arise from use in specific contexts of use." - the book.

+DM uses this to generate a random map, and manage npc's on screen.
+On a much larger screen (wall mounted TV) his map is on display for the players to see.

+##### 1.3.4.1 Software Limitations
+* The software will be written using the React framework.
+In system will be running on a web application, or on Node.js, or something similar.
+A standalone executable application will not be released.

+* It is assumed no middleman server will be hosting.
+Therefore, using Local Area Network connections, the devices involved will be using peer-to-peer connection with each other.
+One device must act as a host.
+* No remote connection capabilities.

+##### 1.3.4.2 Hardware Limitations
+* The system will REQUIRE a server host!!! (there'll either be a middle man server host OR one of the user's devices will host the connection for the both of them.)

+* The system will not work without the use of a LAN Modem.
+The system does not require connection to the internet, but connection to the same local network is a necessity.

+##### 1.3.4.3 Usage Assumptions
+* Assuming the two devices will be used in the same room.
+The user(s) will be in the same room as the two devices that'll be using the program.
+The design of the system is specified to have a player screen and a DM screen.
+The DM screen will be on a personal device (ie: a tablet) and the players will be witnessing their map on a bigger device (ie: a project or a TV).
+Any use of remote connection is unsupported.

+* Assuming the DM will only rely on this for dungeon generation and nothing more. any more dm support (such as calculating player stats, health modificers, speed modifiers inventory space, etc) will not be included.
+Custom Dungeon creation of any sort will not be included.
+* The two devices will communicate to each other via the internet.
+It is assumed both devices will have connection to the same internet, as they use Local area networking.
+* Persistence of any kind is not supported.
+The DM will not be able to save and reload dungeons.

 ## 2. References

 References to other documents or standards.
 Follow the IEEE Citation  Reference scheme, available from the [IEEE website](https://www.ieee.org/) (please use the search box).
 (1 page, longer if required)